-- The unreimbursed cost of services included in subdivision (d) of Section 127340. - Financial or in-kind support of public health programs. - Donation of funds, property, or other resources that contribute to a community priority. - Health care cost containment. - Enhancement of access to health care or related services that contribute to a healthier community. - Services offered without regard to financial return because they meet a community need in the service area of the hospital, and other services including health promotion, health education, prevention, and social services. - Food, shelter, clothing, education, transportation, and other goods or services that help maintain a person's health.
+- Health care services, rendered to vulnerable populations, including, but not limited to, charity care and the unreimbursed cost of providing services to the uninsured, underinsured, and those eligible for Medi-Cal, Medicare, California Children's Services Program, or county indigent programs. - The unreimbursed cost of services included in subdivision (d) of Section 127340. - Financial or in-kind support of public health programs. - Donation of funds, property, or other resources that contribute to a community priority. - Health care cost containment. - Enhancement of access to health care or related services that contribute to a healthier community. - Services offered without regard to financial return because they meet a community need in the service area of the hospital, and other services including health promotion, health education, prevention, and social services. - Food, shelter, clothing, education, transportation, and other goods or services that help maintain a person's health.

 Based on these qualifying community benefit activities, OSHPD requires hospitals to describe in their community benefit plans the activities that the hospital has undertaken in order to address community needs within its mission and financial capacity.
 SB 697 requires hospitals, "to the extent practicable, assign and report the economic value of community benefits provided in furtherance of its plan."
-Plans must include (a) mechanisms to evaluate the plan's effectiveness, (b) measurable objectives to be achieved within specified timeframes, and (c) community benefits categorized into the following framework:
+Plans must include (a) mechanisms to evaluate the plan's effectiveness, (b) measurable objectives to be achieved within specified timeframes, and (c) community benefits categorized into the following framework14: